 Georg Menges, Director Cooperative Innovation Projects Business Unit Security & Connectivity NXP Semiconductors Germany GmbH

 Elvira Fortunato, Professor in Materials Science Department of Faculty of Science and Technology of New University of Lisbon

-Ilkka Varjos, Chief Operating Officer at Canatu
+Ilkka Varjos, VP Director of Engineering at Canatu

 The session highlights the role of nanotechnology and advanced materials in solving the critical challenges and building new business in medical technologies and healthcare, including e.g. novel diagnostics, drug discovery, targeted treatments, tissue regeneration/engineering, controlled release and medical devices.

 Iraida Loinaz, Health Business Developement Manager of CIDETEC

 Patrick Boisseau, VP Healthcare at CEATech

 The session will delve into the extensive opportunities offered by Advanced materials and nanotechnology to bring different functionalities needed in products we use in our everyday life, such as textiles, sporting goods, packaging, cosmetics, kitchen ware, food ingredients, paints etc. Consumer needs are guiding the product design which again calls for different types of materials, e.g. plastics, composites, bio-based materials, metals, ceramics, multi-materials; and new fabrication and processing methods for producing functional 3D structures, foams, films etc. needed in the applications.

 Jiří Kůs, Chairman of the Executive Board at Czech Nanotechnology Industries Association

 Carla Joana Silva, R&D Manager at CeNTI – Centre for Nanotechnology and Smart Materials